wizardofzos/gitmaster/README.md

 # onclickzotgit
 OneClick Installer Creator for https://github.com/ZOSOpenTools/gitport

+## Installation

+Git clone this repository.

+Then execute the setupall.sh (e.g. sh setupall.sh)

+This will download (using curl) pax.Z files for bash, git, ncurses, and perl.
+These will then be un/de-paxed and processed to create gitinstaller.sh

 ## Workings...
 This will generate a oneclick installer for git from ZOT.
-Make sure to have enough space for running the resulting gitinstaller.sh
+*Make* sure to have enough space for running the resulting gitinstaller.sh

 ## Versions